arnavaggarwal2012/tweez-backend/README.md

 ## Usage

-This repo 2 API resources. `User` and `Tweet`.
+This repo 2 API resources. `User` and `Patr`.
 Each resource has four endpoints: GET, POST, PUT, and DELETE.
 There is one more route hello route.
 The URL for API ( will take 1 min to be active) is [`https://tweez-backend.onrender.com/api/v1/hello`](https://tweez-backend.onrender.com/api/v1/hello)

 ### User